Cocoa Butter: Nutrition, Benefits, and Drawbacks

-This article takes a look at the nutrition profile, potential health benefits, and a few tasty recipes.
+This article takes a look at the nutritional profile, potential benefits, and drawbacks of cocoa butter.

 What Is Cocoa Butter?

-Otherwise known as theobroma oil, cocoa butter is the edible fat that is present in cocoa beans and most chocolate products.
+Otherwise known as theobroma oil, cocoa butter is the edible fat that we can find in cocoa beans and most chocolate products.

-Despite the “butter” in the name, cocoa butter has nothing to do with the dairy ingredient.
-Cocoa butter is a single ingredient food product extracted directly from the cocoa bean.
+Despite the word “butter” being in the name, cocoa butter has nothing to do with the dairy ingredient.
+It is a single ingredient food product solely extracted from cocoa beans.

-We can find cocoa butter in numerous chocolate bars, truffles, recipes, and also personal skincare products.
+We can find cocoa butter in chocolate bars, truffles, recipes, and even personal skincare products.

 Nutrition Facts